Carlos-Briceno/Basic-C-Sharp-Projects/README.md

 # Basic-C-Sharp-Projects

-This is where all my basic C# projects will be!
 * These are some small C# programs I made to learn the basic functionality of the language along with the .NET Framework.
 They are from exercises I did at The Tech Academy bootcamp.
 They are nameed after the concept that was used in the code.

 * Car Insurance